slyeet03/torrent-dl/README.md

 ### Setting up the output file
 1. Right click and open file `main.py` in your desired text editor, at line 4 put your desired output directory between the `" "`.
 2. Save the file.
+**
+Note: The qbittorent application need to be opened in background.
+**

 ### Screenshots
 ![CLI](screenshots/result_terminal.png)